 y3000(i)⋯y3000+P-1(i)=W(i)x0(i)⋯xν-1(i)

 where is a vector of PDSCH symbols from the layer mapping defined in Clause 7.3.1.4 of [4, TS 38.211], is the number of CSI-RS ports.
 If only one CSI-RS port is configured, W(i) is 1.
 If the higher layer parameter reportQuantity in CSI-ReportConfig for which the CQI is reported is set to either 'cri-RI-PMI-CQI' or 'cri-RI-LI-PMI-CQI', W(i) is the precoding matrix corresponding to the reported PMI applicable to x(i).
 If the higher layer parameter reportQuantity in CSI-ReportConfig for which the CQI is reported is set to 'cri-RI-CQI', W(i) is the precoding matrix corresponding to the procedure described in Clause 5.2.1.4.2.
 If the higher layer parameter reportQuantity in CSI-ReportConfig for which the CQI is reported is set to 'cri-RI-i1-CQI', W(i) is the precoding matrix corresponding to the reported i1 according to the procedure described in Clause 5.2.1.4.2.
 The corresponding PDSCH signals transmitted on antenna ports [3000,…,3000 + P - 1] would have a ratio of EPRE to CSI-RS EPRE equal to the ratio given in Clause 5.2.2.3.1.

+5.2.2.5.1a UE assumptions for CQI/PMI/RI calculation for NCJT

 If the higher layer parameter reportQuantity in CSI-ReportConfig for which the CQI is reported is set to either 'cri-RI-PMI-CQI' or 'cri-RI-LI-PMI-CQI', the corresponding CSI-RS Resource Set for channel measurement is configured with two Resource Groups and N Resource Pairs, as described in clause 5.2.1.4.1, the reported CRI corresponds to an entry of the N Resource Pairs, and the reported rank combination is {ν1,ν2}, as described in clause 5.2.1.4.2, for CQI calculation, the UE should assume that

 - PDSCH signals on antenna ports in the set [1000,…,1000+ν1-1] for ν1 layers would result in signals equivalent to corresponding symbols transmitted on antenna ports [3000,…,3000+P-1] of the Group 1 CSI-RS resource in the Resource Pair indicated by the CRI, and PDSCH signals on antenna ports in the set [1000+ν1,…,1000+ν1+ν2-1] for ν2 layers would result in signals equivalent to corresponding symbols transmitted on antenna ports [3000,…,3000+P-1] of the Group 2 CSI-RS resource in the Resource Pair indicated by the CRI, as given by

-yj3000(i)⋯yj3000+P-1(i)=Wjix(j-1)⋅ν1i⋯xν1+(j-1)⋅ν2-1i
+yj3000(i)⋮yj3000+P-1(i)=Wjix(j-1)⋅ν1i⋮xν1+(j-1)⋅ν2-1i

 where Wj(i), j=1,2 are the two precoding matrices corresponding to the two reported PMIs applicable to x(i), as described in clause 5.2.1.4.2; and the indices j=1,2 are associated to the two Resource Groups configured in the corresponding CSI-RS Resource Set for channel measurement; that the signals yj, j=1,2, fully overlap in time and frequency, and that, for the calculation of RI, PMI and LI (if configured) of νj layers, j=1,2, the interference from the other νj mod 2+1 layers is derived from channel measurement and precoding matrix corresponding to the other νj mod 2+1 layers.